This piece originally appeared in the TrainingPeaks newsletter.

-If you use the Performance Management Chart (PMC) on TrainingPeaks.com, the mobile app, or WKO you are probably familiar with Chronic Training Load (CTL).
+If you use the Performance Management Chart (PMC) on TrainingPeaks.com, the mobile app, or WKO, you are probably familiar with Chronic Training Load (CTL).
 It’s a rolling, daily average of how much training load (measured in daily workout Training Stress Scores—TSS) an athlete is managing.
-The more stress you can handle the greater your fitness is likely to be.
-If CTL is rising then fitness is likely rising also.
+The more stress you can handle, the greater your fitness is likely to be.
+If CTL is rising, then fitness is likely rising too.
 So CTL is a good proxy for “fitness” in the PMC model.

 But most athletes want to know just the opposite: How rapidly can CTL be increased without producing a negative consequence such as overtraining, illness, or burnout?
-A key point to understand about these sad consequences of training too much is that they each take time to produce, usually many, many days if not weeks.
+A key point to understand about these sad consequences of training too much is that they each take time to produce, usually many, many days, if not weeks.
 They don’t happen overnight, or even in a couple of days.
-Most require a few weeks of training beyond what you are capable of handling before the signs of overtraining begin to show up.
-How rapidly this happens is quite an individualized matter depending on many factors such as typical training loads, age, experience in the sport, fitness level, and more.
+Most require a few weeks of training beyond what you are capable of handling before the signs of overtraining matter—depending on many factors such as typical training loads, age, experience in the sport, fitness level, and more.

 Some unique athletes are able to manage a very high ramp rate, such as greater than 10 CTL points per week, for a fairly long period of time before breaking down in some way.
 Such athletes are often elites.
 While it’s not a good idea to try to find your limits, what you can manage without breaking down is generally determined by trial and error.
 This may result from participating in a high training load camp with other highly motivated athletes.
 While it’s a little harder to drive yourself to the same extent without training partners, you could also do high-load training solo.

 Regardless of how you do it, it’s wise to keep such a high ramp rate to a week or less before backing off to rest and recover.
 I call such a short period at a high ramp rate a “crash” period.
 It’s controlled overtraining.
 You’re wobbling on the edge.
-The crash period is described in my Training Bible books.
+The crash period is described in my Training Bible books (see The Triathlete’s Training Bible and The Cyclist’s Training Bible).
 Such training typically results in a greatly increased level of fitness after a few days of post-crash R&R. Go much beyond a week at 10 or more weekly CTL ramp rate and the outcomes aren’t likely to be as beneficial.
 That’s one of the things that make the Grand Tours in cycling such challenging events.